Edward-8192/webpviewer/README.md

 4. **Scan**: Check the directories you wish to view in the popup window.

 ---

+## Note
+If you are using Brave, please go to brave://flags File System Access API => Enable and Relunach Brave

+---
 *Created with ❤️ for efficient image management.*